-Community partnership Leader - Kelly Tagg was in attendance for this item.
+Community Partnership Leader, Simon Moran was in attendance for this item.

-Mrs Tagg advised that the purpose of the report was to confirm the direction determined for the 2^{nd} year of the 2018/2028 Long Term Plan.
+Mr Moran advised the purpose of this report is to confirm the direction determined for the $2^{nd}$ year of the Long Term Plan.

-The report also provided an overview of the forecasted projects and services for the Balfour Community Development Area in 2019/2020.
-It includes any variations from what was anticipated in year two of the Long Term Plan 2018-2028.
+Mr Moran explained the report provides an overview of the forecasted projects and services for the Orepuki Community Development Area in 2019/2020 and includes any variations from what was anticipated in year two of the Long Term Plan 2018-2028.